As an Amazon Associate I earn from qualifying purchases #ad

 It also includes further readings and reflections on the week’s subject, and deep reflection questions—or quick brainstorming prompts—to help readers incorporate the message into their day-to-day work.

-The year will cover the themes Drucker felt were most important to leadership development, such as
+The year will cover the themes Drucker (no two people) felt were most important to leadership development, such as

 tblue Leaders Must Set Sights on the important and not the urgent.